schofield-paul/schofield-paul/README.md

 - 👋 Hello, I’m Paul
-- 🌱 Currently learning Javascript & React
+- 🌱 Learning Python & Flask on the BE and JS & React on the FE
-- 🧑‍💻 Working through Meta Front-End & Back-End Dev courses on Coursera
 -  Θ In Full Stack Academy program through April 2023

 <!---
 makeitsough/makeitsough is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.